dylanvgils/dylanvangils.com/content/posts/managing-dotfiles-using-git.md

 ## Managing dependencies
-Only checking-in configuration files don't add any value.
+Only checking in configuration files doesn't add any value.
 Somehow you want to be able to manage dependencies, such as:

 - zsh plugins
 - tmux plugins